fehler001/COM3D2.ChangeYotogiSpeed.Plugin/README.md

 In Yotogi scene, press "Space" to turn on or turn off the plugin

-When turning on, press "<", ">" to adjust the speed
+When turning on, press "<", ">" to adjust speed